mpv-player/mpv/DOCS/man/en/options.rst

 --list-properties
     Print a list of the available properties.

---loadidx=<filename>
-    The file from which to read the video index data saved by ``--saveidx``.
-    This index will be used for seeking, overriding any index data contained in the AVI itself. mpv will not prevent you from loading an index file generated from a different AVI, but this is sure to cause unfavorable results.

-    *NOTE*: This option is obsolete now that mpv has OpenDML support.

 --loop=<number|inf|no>
     Loops playback <number> times. ``inf`` means forever and ``no`` disables looping.